-National core curriculum for upper secondary school (in Finnish)
+- National core curriculum for upper secondary school (in Finnish)

 Several actors at national, regional and local levels have committed to the national strategy to promote physical activity.
 As mentioned above, the Ministry of Social Affairs and Health and the Ministry of Education and Culture jointly appointed the steering group for health-enhancing physical activity.
 Especially in terms of young people, cross-sectoral approaches are emphasised.
 The third sector is actively involved in the implementation of the national strategy, and schools and municipalities cooperate in this area as well.
-For example, Finnish Schools on the Move programme is organised by the National Agency for Education, regional state administrative agencies and various other organisations, and it is part of the Government Programme in Finland.
-The Cultural and Sports Association of Finnish Vocational Education and Training, SAKU, cooperates with vocational education providers, and offers support and materials for them as part of the Finnish Schools on the Move project.
+For example, Finnish Schools on the Move programme was organised by the National Agency for Education, regional state administrative agencies and various other organisations, and it was part of the Government Programme in Finland.
+The Cultural and Sports Association of Finnish Vocational Education and Training, SAKU, cooperates with vocational education providers, and has offered support and materials for them as part of the Finnish Schools on the Move project.